How to manufacture textiles with Nanotechnology?

-Textile surface modification and fibre morphology plays and significantly important part when adding nanomaterials into textiles, fibre morphology; one thing is the need for acceptable strength and fibre stability in order to be useful.
+Textile surface modification and fibre morphology play and the significantly important part when adding nanomaterials to textiles, fibre morphology; one thing is the need for acceptable strength and fibre stability in order to be useful.
 Nevertheless, the basic requirements for fibre used in textiles are fineness and length.
 In general, the most well-known type of fibre is usually -categorized into four groups depending on their properties: Textile surface design in the Eco Fashion Dictionary.

-In order to manufacture nanotechnology textiles, nanomaterials need to be mixed into the fibre structure.
-There are several ways to integrate nanoscale controlled properties into textiles, for example, incorporation of nanomaterials into fibres on fabric surface level or give the fibre itself a nanoscale by novel ways of fibre spinning.
-These new methods make it possible to spin fibre with a diameter between 20 and 500 nanometres.
+In order to manufacture Nanotechnology textiles, Nanomaterials need to be mixed into the fibre structure.
+There are several ways to integrate Nanoscale controlled properties into textiles, for example, incorporation of Nanomaterials into fibres on the fabric surface level or give the fibre itself a nanoscale by novel ways of fibre spinning.
+These new methods make it possible to spin fibre with a diameter between 20 and 500 Nanometres.
 This is 10-500 times thinner than traditional spinning technology.
 A lot of innovative ways to make textiles lies outside what is regarded as nanotechnology since the fibre diameter between 100-500 nanometre, however, most books on nanotechnology textiles include such research of nanofibres.

 Nanotechnology and multi-functional properties